gummyworm/monster/docs/linker.md

   * sum segment usage in each object file to get total size of each segment
   * in order defined by link file, set segment start addresses to SECTION start + size of all preceding segments
+* Build global symbol table from symbol tables in each object file
+   * each IMPORT symbol that was found should contain a corresponding EXPORT

 #### Finally, for each object file, the linker uses the global link context to link it to the output file via the following steps.

-* Store global EXPORTs
-  * absolute exports: define labels at their absolute address
-  * relative exports: define labels at the SEGMENT base address within the object file + relative offset
-* Map IMPORTs (generate SYMBOL map)
+* Map IMPORTs/EXPORTs (generate global SYMBOL map)
-  * read names of all imported symbols in object header and map them to their EXPORT's address
+  * read names of all symbols in object header and map them to their EXPORT's address
 * Map SEGMENTs (generate SEGMENT map)
   * read names of all segments in object header and map them to their current address
 * Assemble object code (see object code definition in this doc below)